Guide to the Kansas Children’s Discovery Center in Topeka

 What Moms Will Love

 The main indoor attractions are all in one large room, which means less chance to lose sight of a kid and great for families with multiple ages interested in different things.
 The infant area is varied and engaging and even the outdoor space has a playground for littles as well as zip line for the older kids.
+Explore the new wing which features the Worlds Tallest Climbable Sunflower and Sunflower Gallery, a stage to dress up on and a rotating exhibit every few months!

 Who It’s Best For